 Commenting on the music, Ms. Kraybill singles out the prominent string and flute ranks that are notated in the score, which are beautifully rendered on the recording.
 With the ability to hear this music after a century of silence, Schmitt’s miniature may finally get its due.
 In its atmospherics and in its brevity (barely three minutes long), it seems the perfect piece to perform during Communion at a Roman Catholic or Anglican Mass.

 Nearly 50 years later, Schmitt would pen his only other work for solo organ.
-Again, it was music for a sacred setting — but quite different in that is a wedding march.
+Again, it was music for a sacred setting — but quite different in that it is a wedding march.

 The Marche nuptiale, Opus 108 dates from 1946 and was first performed that same year at the Eglise St-François-Xavier in Paris.
 The score was published by Durand in 1951.